angular/angular/aio/content/guide/forms-overview.md

 Angular provides two different approaches to handling user input through forms: reactive and template-driven.
 Both capture user input events from the view, validate the user input, create a form model and data model to update, and provide a way to track changes.

-Reactive and template-driven forms work differently when processing and managing forms and form data.
+Reactive and template-driven forms process and manage form data differently.
 Each offers different advantages.

 **In general:**